LifeJunkieRaj/AppAcademyNovCohortSoloProject/README.md

 ### Prerequisites

-Here is everything we need you to do to get started with Brewd.
+Here is everything we need you to do to get started with Guruud.

   * npm
   ```sh